osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_HybridClient.md

 ## `Get hybrid client`

-Get a Hybrid Client from a Tenant.
+Get a Hybrid Client from a tenant.

 ### Request